Cheese flavors

 Opportunities Abound

-To answer my initial question, yes, it is time for plant-based cheeses to stop playing it safe.
+To answer my initial question, yes, it is time for plant-based cheeses to stop playing it safe and be more innovative.

 There will always be a market for standard cheese profiles and alternatives that can perform like the animal-based original.
 But that isn’t what will grow the space in the long run.